ToF-/Rent/Forth/Story.md

     ROT ROT + . ⏎ 10 ok

-And now the only thing remaining on the stack is the price:
+And now the only thing remaining on the Stack is the price:

     . ⏎ 140 ok

-To understand what happened, let's add a `.S` (print the content of the stack) after each word we type:
+To understand what happened, let's add a `.S` (print the content of the Stack) after each word we type:

     3 7 140 .S ⏎  <3> 3 7 140  ok
     ROT     .S ⏎  <3> 7 140 3  ok